shittu05/WeRateDogs-Twitter-DataSet/README.md

 # WeRateDogs-Twitter-DataSet
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

-The wrangling process was conducted on the Udacity workspace.
-The wrangling process was carried out in 3 stages
+The wrangling process was carried out in 3 stages:
 - Gathering of data
 - Assessing data
 - Cleaning data